-The Awaiting Processing page provides the user with a list of claims in FPPS that are in the ESTABLISHED status.
+The Awaiting Processing page provides the user with a list of claims in FPPS that are in the ESTABLISHED status for the selected active stations and VISN claims.
+This is the default status for a claim.
 The user may select one or more claims by checking the appropriate checkboxes in claim list.
 The user may process all selected claims through buttons located at the top and bottom of the screens.

 The claim operations include: